orchidhq/Orchid/src/orchidDocs/resources/wiki/getting_started/setup.md

     // Arbitrary options to be passed to Orchid as command-line args

-    // Set the theme as the fully-qualified class fileName of the Theme (required) options.addStringOption("theme", "com.eden.orchid.editorial.EditorialTheme")
+    // Set the theme as the fully-qualified class name of the Theme (required) options.addStringOption("theme", "com.eden.orchid.editorial.EditorialTheme")

     // Specify an absolute path to be used as the resource directory.
 Your custom configurations, pages, etc. will live here.